StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Hand/wrist.md

 </div>

 ## Description
 Pose of the wrist.
-TODO: Not populated right now.
+This is located at the base of your hand, and has a rigid orientation that points forward towards your fingers.
+Its orientation is unrelated to the forearm.
+This pose can be useful for making a hand relative coordinate space!